 By putting these basic practices into place, you’re saving yourself the monthly costs that a typical digital marketing company would charge a high fee for as mentioned on this other page on Google My Business pricing.

-Finding the Right Keywords for Your Google My Business Listing
+Finding the Right Keywords for Your Google My Business Profile Listing

 If you need help picking the right keywords to use on your Business Profile, the following tips can help.